VenomViper2/webber-web/README.md

 ## Deployment
 This is currently hosted on github pages, and is deployed using the `gh-pages` package.
 Just pull request the master branch and the website will be deployed automatically, provided the pull request is accepted.

+## TODOs
+Componentise more of the pages, and make the website more modular.
+Make Character details more dynamic, use less tables.